fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/RS485Examples/DFRobot/README.md

 This one is for any new experiments on the frt code.
 I have not done anything so far.

+This version now works properly with the insertion of a delay into the ReceiveTask.

 ## RS485ReceivingDataFreeRTOS

 This now uses FreeRTOS directly with no FRT.